hopservices/metaflow-tools/aws/terraform/README.md

 ### Infrastructure stack

-The infra sub-project provides some pre-requisite infrastructure for the metaflow service.
+The infra sub-project provides some pre-requisite infrastructure for the Metaflow service.
 For more details see the [README](aws/terraform/infra/README.md)

 Copy `example.tfvars` to `prod.tfvars` (or whatever environment name you prefer) and update that `env` name and the `region` as needed.
+These variables are used to construct unique names for infrastructure resources.

 Initialize the terraform: